Ramo0510/github-final-project/CONTRIBUTING.md

 ### Code review
 All contributions will go through a code review process.
 Be open to feedback and be willing to make changes if necessary.
 Code reviews help maintain code quality and consistency.

-Thank you for your contribution!
+Thank you for your contribution! :heart: :heart: :heart: